lonnyobrien/reclaim-traditional-name-accessibility/README.md

 ### Redundant entry
 Information previously provided by the user is auto-populated or available for the user to select except when re-entering the information is essential.
 ### Technology neutral
 Guidance is generic to apply to more than one platform including current and emerging technology.
+### Email field validation
+When defining email field validation, allow for EAI (smtputf8) names.
 ## Language
 ### Language basics
 1. [ ] It should be possible to associate a language with any piece of natural language text that will be read by a user.